 Your clinical team will work with you to determine which procedure is best for you.

 Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in high-risk patients with severe aortic valve stenosis who are not candidates for traditional open heart surgery.
-We are currently running clinical trials to expand TAVR to other patients, including those who are at low-risk and those who have severe aortic stenosis with no symptoms.
-Call 857-307-6048 or request an appointment to speak with one of our clinicians and find out if TAVR is right for you.
+We offer clinical trials to expand TAVR to other patients, including those who are at low-risk and those who have severe aortic stenosis with no symptoms.
+Call 857-307-6048 or schedule a Virtual Visit to speak with one of our clinicians and find out if TAVR is right for you.

 A typical valve replacement surgery will last four to six hours.
 A TAVR procedure typically takes about 90 minutes.